 A classic approach to management encourages showing up and doing work for a fixed number of hours.
 There’s nothing wrong with that.
 In fact, a survey revealed 33% of remote workers believed having a fixed schedule made them more productive.

-In a world where remote working is the norm, managers need to focus on actual deliverables to gauge the performance.
+In a world where remote workspaces are the norm, team managers need to focus on actual deliverables to gauge performance.
 If an employee takes 5 hours to wrap up their workload, without taking any breaks, they shouldn’t be forced to stay online for the remaining 3 hours.

 Here are some expert tips to help you manage telecommuters: